 If this new SaaS system is mission critical, push the SLA issue to see who is really ready to stand behind their service.
-The SLA topic is far too detailed to delve into all the considerations here, so we’ll refer you to this great blog post on SLAs.
-However, we’ll suggest you focus most on the penalty for breaking the SLA when negotiating.
+We suggest you focus most on the penalty for breaking the SLA when negotiating.
 Usually these penalties are paltry discounts paid out against future purchases.
 Just pushing for bigger penalties will provide great insight into the reliability of the system.

 Hopefully, you will want to renew your contract.
 However, given that the renewal process provides an important exit opportunity from a bad contract, as well as an opportunity to re-negotiate, make sure you are still in control when the renewal date comes around.
 Be on the lookout for something known as an “evergreen” renewal.
 An evergreen automatically renews your term, usually 30 days prior to expiration.

 If you spot an evergreen renewal, ask to remove it.
 When a company refuses to remove the clause, this is a red flag.
 The vendor should have to continue to win your business.
 Not the other way around.
 Vendors who offer quality services can be confident that their customers will renew based on value, not because the customer forgot to cancel in time.